-Progress Tutors
+Progress Coaches

-The Progress Tutor has an overview of all student progress and achievements at The Sixth Form.
-Their role is to help and support students to manage their academic progress, working closely with teachers and yourself as parents/guardians.
-As your first point of contact in The Sixth Form, the Progress Tutor will help you and your son/daughter in a number of ways:
+The Progress Coach has an overview of all student progress and achievements at The Sixth Form.
+Their role is to help and support students to manage their personal development and academic progress, working closely with teachers and yourself as parents/guardians.
+As your first point of contact in The Sixth Form, the Progress coach will help you and your son/daughter in a number of ways:

-- Settling into life at The Sixth Form - Offering support for any personal issues that may arise - Ensuring students are on the right course - Highlighting enrichment opportunities and encouraging learners to develop - wider academic and employability skills - Helping learners to organise and manage their time - Guidance when applying for university courses or employment - Helping with any problems or questions students might have
+- Settling into life at The Sixth Form - Offering support for any personal issues that may arise - Providing one to one coaching/mentoring - Ensuring students are on the right course - Highlighting enrichment opportunities and encouraging learners to develop wider academic and employability skills - Helping learners to organise and manage their time - Guidance when applying for university courses or employment - Helping with any problems or questions students might have

-Tutor group sessions take place throughout the year and are an important and compulsory part of a student timetable.
-Students will also see their Progress Tutor regularly for one-to-one meetings to review their academic progress and to agree performance targets.
-Attendance will be closely monitored and action taken when it falls below The Sixth

-Form's expected standards.
-Parents are welcome to keep in regular contact with the tutor via their email addresses, we encourage parental engagement across the College.
+Group coaching sessions take place throughout the year with the students' progress coach and are an important and compulsory part of a student timetable.
+Students will also see their progress coach regularly for one-to-one meetings to review their academic progress and to agree performance targets.
+Attendance will be closely monitored and action taken when it falls below The Sixth Form's expected standards.
+Parents are welcome to keep in regular contact with the progress coach via their email addresses, we encourage parental engagement across the College.

 Student safety and welfare is important to us.
 The Sixth Form's Safeguarding team, BSafe team, are here to support our young people if their personal circumstances place them in a vulnerable position.
-Students can also contact their Progress Tutor at any time or one of The Sixth Form's Senior Managers.
+Students can also contact their progress coach at any time or one of The Sixth Form's Senior Managers.

-Students can self-refer to The Sixth Form's counsellor, Beverley Downings by email on bdownings@bolton-sfc.ac.uk.
+Students can self-refer to The Sixth Form's counsellor, Beverley Downings by email on bdownings@bolton-sfc.ac.uk